orgmir/luisramos.dev/src/content/2021-07-02-marrying-KMM-swift-sourcery/index.md

 ```

 <div class="blockquote info">
 Sentcil is pretty hard to read for the uninitiated.
-But don't be intimidated, you can checkout the <a href="https://stencil.fuller.li/en/latest/templates.html#">language overview</a> to get a good graps of what it can do, and refer to the <a href="https://cdn.rawgit.com/krzysztofzablocki/Sourcery/master/docs/writing-templates.html">Sourcercy documentation</a> to get an idea of what is available to you.
+But don't be intimidated, you can checkout the <a href="https://stencil.fuller.li/en/latest/templates.html#">language overview</a> to get a good grasp of what it can do, and refer to the <a href="https://cdn.rawgit.com/krzysztofzablocki/Sourcery/master/docs/writing-templates.html">Sourcery documentation</a> to get an idea of what is available to you.
 </div>

 This template makes some safe assumptions regarding our shared types: